Zaptopod4001/TilemapToMesh/README.md

 ## What is it?

-A Unity Editor tool / EditorWindow that can be used to convert a Unity Tilemap into Unity GameObject + mesh.
+A Unity Editor tool / EditorWindow that can be used to convert a Unity Tilemap into Unity GameObject + Mesh Asset.

 How to use: